Ernie Kovacs: First marriage

 Kovacs and his first wife, Bette Wilcox, were married on August 13, 1945.
-When the marriage ended, he fought for custody of their children, Elizabeth ("Bette") and Kip Raleigh ("Kippie").
+When the marriage ended, he fought for custody of their children.
 The court awarded Kovacs full custody upon determining that his former wife was mentally unstable.
 The decision was extremely unusual at the time, setting a legal precedent.
 Wilcox subsequently kidnapped the children, taking them to Florida.
 After a long and expensive search, Kovacs regained custody.
 These events were portrayed in the television movie Ernie Kovacs: Between the Laughter (1984), which garnered an Emmy Award nomination for its writer, April Smith.
 Kovacs was portrayed by Jeff Goldblum.